Back to Tips

 The Replay mechanic: Hidden Gem explained

-Hidden Gem is a 1-energy colorless Skill that reads: "A random card in your Draw Pile gains Replay 2."
+is a 1-energy colorless Skill that reads: "A random card in your Draw Pile gains Replay 2."
 The targeted card gains the Replay keyword permanently for the rest of combat.
 When played, that card executes its full effect, then automatically plays itself two additional times at no extra energy cost.
 The total output is three plays for one energy investment.

 • Replay is permanent for the combat.
 Once a card gains Replay, it keeps the effect for every play for the rest of that fight.